by Skinny Ms.

 - 1/2 cup diced walnuts (optional)

-Add to a heavy saucepan chocolate chips, coconut milk, honey, and salt, stir to combine.
+Add to a heavy saucepan chocolate chips, coconut milk, coconut sugar, butter or coconut oil, and salt, stir to combine.
 Turn to low heat and allow chocolate to completely melt, stir to prevent scorching.

 Lightly oil a 1 quart casserole dish.
 Pour fudge into dish, cover and refrigerate 4 hours or until firm.
-Cut into 30 pieces.
+Cut into 30 squares.

 You might also like our list of 103 Healthy Dessert Recipes.